Kevromdev/Kevromdev/README.md

 - 👋 Hi, I’m @Kevromdev
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning CSS and Java Script
 - 💞️ I’m looking to collaborating
 - 📬 ¿How to Reach me?
 Send mensage in Instagram
 - 😄 Pronouns: He/Him